aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex2pipeline/Step3.en.md

 ![Architecture-1](/images/event-driven-architecture/lab1-permissions/click_on_edit_policy.png)

 ### Modify the IAM policy
+{{% notice info %}}
-::alert[There is already an IAM permission in place for DynamoDB: this is necessary to ensure the workshop runs as expected.
+There is already an IAM permission in place for DynamoDB: this is necessary to ensure the workshop runs as expected.
 Don't get confused by this and please don't delete the permissions we've already granted!
-All of the Lambda functions need to be able to access the ParameterTable to check the current progress of the lab and the respective failure modes. ]
+All of the Lambda functions need to be able to access the ParameterTable to check the current progress of the lab and the respective failure modes.
+{{% /notice %}}

 * First we need to add permissions so the `ReduceLambda` function is able to read messages from the stream of the `ReduceTable`.
     * Click on `Add additional permissions`